Costa Rica Fishing Conservation: Why is the Costa Rica Tuna Decree so Important?

 President Chinchilla signed the “tuna decree,” as it is known near the end of her term and newly elected President Luis Guillermo Solis delayed the publication of the decree, but it eventually passed in October of 2014.
 The decree protects over 200,000 square kilometers of territorial water (44%) from purse sein operations, (see map).
 The most important area to recreational anglers is the first 45 miles from the coastline in which sein operations are now prohibited.

-In March of 2017, using data supplied by FECOP’s Director of Science Moises Mug, INCOPESCA reduced tune purse sein licenses sold to foreign fleets from 43 vessels down to 9 for the rest of the year.
+In March of 2017, using data supplied by FECOP’s Director of Science Moises Mug, INCOPESCA reduced tuna purse sein licenses sold to foreign fleets from 43 vessels down to 9 for the rest of the year.
 The government amended the agreement and sold 13 licenses.
 A new decree is waiting to be signed that would only permit 8 licenses permanently.
 It is estimated 25 tons of what would have been marlin bycatch in purse sein operations were saved in Costa Rican waters in 2017 alone.

 According to agreements in the Tuna Decree there are a few provisions that have yet to be implemented.
 A management plan for the coastal and special polygons.
 Polygons A and D on map.
 An onboard observer program must be created for longline fleets, and a research program including horizontal and vertical migration using archival tags.
 The management workshops have already begun with sport and commercial fisherman, government agencies and NGO’s all participating.

 INCOPESCA, INA the governmental technical institute that trains for many occupations including different types of fishing, and FECOP have all teamed up for a year- long “greenstick” and vertical line study which started with the first voyage in October.
 Greenstick is a method of fishing tuna with almost zero bycatch that is common in the Atlantic side of the United States but INCOPESCA requires technical support studies done in Costa Rica before they will give licenses for fish them here.
 With more tuna available and a growing demand for sustainably caught tuna on the International market with a higher value at the dock, hopes are one day a portion of the longline fleet will convert to greenstick fishing.
-This would decrease the amount of billfish bycatch tremendously.
+This would decrease the amount of billfish bycatch.

 FECOP was formed in 2008 by a small group of anglers who discovered 480,000 kilos of sailfish were being exported annually into the United States.
 Much of this was served in seafood restaurants as smoked seafood spread and people had no idea they were eating sailfish.
 FECOP convinced the government to stop the exportation of sailfish but it can still be sold on the National market as a low-cost supplement to the Costa Rican diet.